Cardinals knock off Mets in 10 in suspended game

 The ninth-inning comeback by the Cardinals extended Mets ace Jacob deGrom's winless streak to six starts.
 DeGrom allowed two runs on six hits and no walks while striking out eight and throwing a season-high 116 pitches over seven innings.
 In his career, DeGrom has allowed two or fewer runs and failed to earn a win 46 times.

 The Cardinals have won three of four games.
-The Mets have lost two of three and have failed to move to .500 in their past four chances.
+The Mets have lost two of three and have failed to move to .500 in seven of their past eight attempts to get back to the break-even mark.

 --Field Level Media